 But before you pick your purrrfect kitty, did you know that the eye color as well as the coat has a link to a sad problem?

-White blue eyed cat breeds tend to experience sensory hearing loss, meaning vibrations to the ear are not carried by the nerves to the cochlea.
+White blue eyed cat breeds tend to experience sensory hearing loss.
+This means that vibrations to the ear are not carried by the nerves to the cochlea.

-Cats may be deaf in one ear (odd-colored eyes) or may be deaf in both ears (2 blue colored eyes).
+Cats may be deaf in one ear (if they have odd-colored eyes) or may be deaf in both ears (with two blue eyes).

 Persian cats are a fluffy cat breed, known for their long hair, round heads, large eyes and flat noses.